eriancoet/Tech-Genius/README.md

 - **Employee Management**: Create, view, edit, and list employees.
 - **Department Management**: Create, view, edit, and list departments.
 - **Role-Based Access Control**: Different access levels for Super Users, Managers, and Employees.
-- **Responsive Design**: User interfaces are designed to be responsive and user-friendly.

 ## Technologies Used